temirlan-hub/Linear-Negative-Stiffness-Honeycomb-Actuator-with-Integrated-Force-Sensing/README.md

 This code was designed and tested in Microsoft Visual Studio.

 The "Source.cpp" file is an example of a working code.
-All the other variations of the codes are presented in the "Scripts" file.
+All the other variations of the codes are presented in the "Scripts" folder.
 They are presented in txt format so you will only need to copy-paste them to your source code.

 Also it is very important to properly install the Dynamixel and Daq libraries for C.